HossamElghamry/Zodoscope/README.md

   * Fluid interval preview animation
 * __Network Connectivity Check__
   * Stream listening to connectivity status
-  * Error report upon internet connection issues or data retrieval
+  * Error report upon internet connection issues or data retrieval problems

 PS: To navigate from the details screen back to the homescreen, simply swipe the sign down.